 I think we arrived a little before or after 4 pm, I cannot quite remember but their lunch service lasts until 5 pm so we got to eat at lunch prices.
 We started with the hushpuppies and cornbread and also an order of deep fried oysters.
 The oysters were crispy on the outside but not dried out on the inside which is perfect and the hushpuppies and cornbread were huge and almost too filling.

 For a main entree, I had the Big Easy pasta while my parents ordered the Shrimp & Lobster Étouffée and the Seafood & Sausage Gumbo.
-The waitress mentioned that the Étouffée was very spicy and will it did have a kick of heat, we did not think it was too hot.
+The waitress mentioned that the Étouffée was very spicy and while it did have a kick of heat, we did not think it was too hot.

 After our early dinner, we got back in the car and headed to nearby Lake Minnewanka and drove the loop that is Lake Minnewanka Scenic Drive.
 The drive takes you by both Lake Minnewanka as well as Two Jack Lake.
 From what we could see, it looks like there are a lot of recreational activities by Lake Minnewanka and near Two Jack Lake there is a campground.